Rossco78/Snake-game/README.md

-# The game of snake
+# The game of snake coded in python, no pun intended.